STRYX

  the nature of abuse, including specific incidents.

- the alleged abuser’s personal details, including their relationship to the vulnerable person.
+ the alleged abuser’s personal details, including their relationship to the vulnerable

  the need for a signer, an interpreter / intervener.